June 18, 2021

 The peace and tranquility of this beautiful area will leave you feeling relaxed and happy.
 We invite you to enjoy our beautiful woods and waters, incredible wildlife and waterfalls, the soaring eagles and cries of the incredible loons, the clearest starry nights, the most sparkly pristine snow-covered virgin forests, and the solitude of this truly blessed area.
 Come and enjoy it with your family and friends and take home some wonderful memories!

 The Arrows are three private family-owned homes located on Thousand Island Lake on the Cisco Chain of 15 Lakes in Michigan’s fantastic Upper Peninsula.
 Our homes are just a few miles over the Wisconsin border.
-We have two deluxe executive homes that will sleep up to 15 people each.
+We have two deluxe executive homes that will sleep up to 12 to 15 people each.
 They each have four individual sleeping areas or more, two baths with double whirlpool tubs as well as many wonderful amenities.
 One of our homes is located at the former Indianhead Resort.
 It’s a three-bedroom, one bath home with a screened-in porch on the side.
 It has some of the best sunsets you’ll ever see.
 It’s a great time to make reservations now.
 Just let us know what time you’re looking for and we will be happy to help you with your vacation plans!

 We are 12 miles southwest of Watersmeet and 15 miles northwest of Land O’ Lakes, Wisconsin.
 We’re 34 miles from Eagle River, Wisconsin, 300 miles north of Milwaukee, and 390 miles north of Chicago.
 It’s about a 5 ½ hour drive to either the Mackinaw Bridge or Minneapolis, Minnesota.